privly/privly.github.io/pages/develop.md

 ## Component Outline

-If you prefer more technical documentation about how the system works, check out the <a href="https://github.com/privly/privly-organization/wiki" target="_blank">wiki on GitHub</a>.

 Privly is composed of three primary components:

 1. A set of Javascript privacy applications called "Privly Applications."
-[Chrome](https://github.com/privly/privly-applications).
+[Repo](https://github.com/privly/privly-applications).
 1. A Client-Side Extension (your browser extended by Privly), which changes the websites you view to support the secure injection of Privly applications.
 [Chrome](https://github.com/privly/privly-chrome), [Firefox](https://github.com/privly/privly-firefox).
 2. A content server, which holds the information required by privly-applications.
 [Ruby on Rails](https://github.com/privly/privly-web), [Python Flask](https://github.com/privly/privly-firefox).

+You can learn more about how these components plug together on the [development wiki](https://github.com/privly/privly-organization/wiki/System-Hierarchy).

-In the following sections, we are going to cover the current implementation of the Privly server, then move onto the design for the extensions.
+In the following sections, we are going to cover the current implementation of the Privly server, then move onto the design considerations for the extensions.

 </div>
 <div id="ReferenceImplementation" class="subgroup">